knutopia/Modlogr/README.md

 Processing splits the raw recordings into one-hour chunks.
 Those chunks can be spliced seamlessly in the DAW, and uninteresting parts of long recordings can be easily discarded.

 ### Behind the Scenes
 Overall operations are controlled by the *Monit* utility, which (you guessed it) monitors resources and processes, as defined in the *monitrc* file.
 Monit looks for the audio interface, launches and terminates recording, launches processing, and orchestrates updates to the LED.
-Monit also watches available disk space.
+Monit also watches available disk space, and trims the log files when they become too large.
 To do all this, Monit calls bash shell scripts, as processes (running in the background), or as programs (running in the foreground.)
 The scripts use .pid files to keep track of running processes.

 Recording and processing is done using the *ffmpeg* command, a powerful recording utility, accessing the audio interface via the *ALSA* audio system.
 While recording, the audio is also passed back to the audio interface for playback to provide visual feedback on the LEDs of the ES8 interface.
 In theory, this output could be used for audio monitoring through the ES8, but in practice the latency is far too high.